Approximation of conformal mappings and novel applications to shape recognition of planar domains: Uniformization of a planar annulus

 \section{Uniformization of a planar annulus}

-In this section, we prove the main theorem of this paper, Theorem~\ref{th:annulus2}, and afterwards, we will indicate how the hypotheses ``polygonal boundary" in the main theorem, can be relaxed to ``continuous boundary".
+In this section, we prove the main theorem of this paper, Theorem~\ref{th:annulus2} which provides a discrete scheme of approximation of the uniformizing map of a polygonal annulus.
+Thereafter, we will prove that the hypotheses ``polygonal boundary" in this theorem, can be relaxed to ``continuous boundary".